- Positions and Appointments

 Classified appointments are hourly, and are subject to the rights and responsibilities afforded to civil service employees in the Ohio Revised Code (ORC), specifically Chapter 124.
 Classified appointments are non-exempt (i.e. overtime eligible).

-Unclassified appointments are all other salaried and hourly positions not categorized by the division of human resources as classified.
+Unclassified appointments are all other salaried and hourly positions not categorized by Human Resources as classified.
 Most, if not all these appointments involve administrative, executive, or professional duties and may be either exempt from overtime (i.e. overtime eligible) or non-exempt (i.e. overtime eligible).

 Within some categories of employment, the university makes further distinction with respect to the employment relationship.
 These distinctions are discussed below.